anbox-cloud/discourse-docs/exp/clustering.rst

 Each container will take a specific amount of resources defined by the instance type used by the application it is launched for.
-If an application uses the ``a2.3`` instance type, it requires 2 CPU cores and 3 GB of memory and 3 GB of disk space (see :ref:`reference_instance-types` for details on how much resources each instance type requires).
+If an application uses the ``a2.3`` instance type, it requires 2 CPU cores and 3 GB of memory and 3 GB of disk space (see :ref:`ref_instance-types` for details on how much resources each instance type requires).
 AMS internally summarises the amount of resources used by containers on a single machine and disallows launching additional containers when all